Board of Directors

 He resides in Ottawa.

-Chris Ballard is a former member of the Ontario Legislature and Ontario cabinet, serving as Minister of Housing, Minister of Environment and Climate Change, and Minister Responsible for the Poverty Reduction Strategy.
-Chris is an experienced communications and public affairs executive with a background that includes public affairs, strategic planning, business development and project management.
+Chris Ballard is Chief Executive Officer of Passive House Canada, a national non-profit professional association advocating for the Passive House high-performance building standard.
+He is a former member of the Ontario Legislature and Ontario cabinet, serving as Minister of Housing, Minister of Environment and Climate Change, and Minister Responsible for the Poverty Reduction Strategy.
+Chris is an experienced communications and public affairs executive with a background that also includes strategic planning, business development and project management.
 Chris has been president of CSB Communications Inc., a small consulting firm, since 1989.
 He has worked with a wide variety of clients, including associations, small and medium sized businesses, governments and multi-national corporations.
 Chris has extensive expertise in facilitation, project management, quantitative and qualitative research and has conducted surveys, focus groups and workshops on behalf of a variety of corporate, government and not-for-profit organizations.
 Chris has a background in consumer advocacy and consumer affairs.
 He was a founding board member of the Consumers Council of Canada, a past executive director of the Consumer’s Association of Canada (Ontario), (and managed its transition into the Council), a member of the provincial Retail Sector Strategy.
 Chris is an honourary lifetime member of the Public Affairs Association of Canada and served in various capacities, including President.
 During the past 15 years Chris has worked closely with numerous First Nation communities across Canada’s far north, in business development, governance and sustainability.
 He is active in his community of Aurora, Ontario, where he served as a Town Councilor.

 He resides in Aurora, Ontario.